npc-code/terraform_re_node_fargate/README.md

 - Execute: terraform plan -var-file=dev.tfvars
 - Assuming no errors, execute: terraform apply -var-file=dev.tfvars
 - drink coffee
-- at end of execution, the DNS for the alb is displayed, navigate to this endpoint to access your app running in Fargate behind an alb.
+- at end of execution, url you passed will be output.  navigate to this endpoint to access your app running in Fargate behind an alb.
 - when finished, execute: terraform destroy -var-file=dev.tfvars.
 THIS WILL DESTROY ALL RESOURCES CREATED BY THIS PROJECT.

 ## DISCLAIMER